Bullying Behaviour in the Workplace

-While bullying is a form of aggression, the actions can be both obvious and subtle.
-It is important to note that the following is not a checklist, nor does it mention all forms of bullying.
+While bullying behaviour is a form of aggression, the actions can be both obvious and subtle.
+It is important to note that the following is not a checklist, nor does it mention all forms of bullying behaviour.
 This list is included as a way of showing some of the ways bullying may happen in a workplace.

 Types of Bullying Behaviours at Work Include:

 - Humiliating initiation practices

 - Underwork – creating a feeling of uselessness

 - Assigning unreasonable duties or workload, which are unfavourable to one person, in a way that creates unnecessary pressure

 - Continuous criticism of an individual and/or their work

 - Undermining or deliberately impeding a person’s work

 - Establishing impossible deadlines that will set up the individual to fail